ModiFir3/horison-website/README.md

 # Code Refactor Starter Code
+Link to the original source code: https://github.com/coding-boot-camp/urban-octo-telegram.
+The Refactor that I have done in detail will be listed beblow in the "commits and edits made in Refactor".
+To give a quick description of what I have done, I have keep the page to look exactly like the origial source.
+In order for me to make this website more accessible and up to date with standards I have changed some of the sematics in the HTML for better navigation, added ATL description to the img, and cut down code in the CSS this is just to name a few examples.
+If you would like to view the website you can here: https://modifir3.github.io/horison-website/

+Commits and edits made

 Refactor img and broken header
     Spaceing some of the elements for better navigation. added the missing <alt> to the <img> and adding a description for each img as well.